oslabs-beta/periqles/README.md

 Currently, the introspection query used by periqles expects to find named input types on the schema.
 I.e., if you tell a `<PeriqlesForm />` to generate a UI for your `AddUser` mutation, it will query your schema for a type called `AddUserInput`.
 Then it will render an input element for each input field listed on the `AddUserInput` type.

-This means that periqles will successfully introspect this mutation:
+This means that periqles can successfully introspect this mutation:

 ```
 #schema.graphql

 type Mutation {
   addUser(input: AddUserInput!): AddUserPayload
 }